lioryariv/idr/README.md

   <img width="100%" src="media/teaser.gif"/>
 </p>

-This repository contains an implementation to the NeurIPS 2020 paper <a href="https://arxiv.org/abs/2003.09852">Multiview Neural Surface Reconstruction with Implicit Lighting and Material</a>.
+This repository contains an implementation for the NeurIPS 2020 paper <a href="https://arxiv.org/abs/2003.09852">Multiview Neural Surface Reconstruction with Implicit Lighting and Material</a>.

 The paper introduce Implicit Differentiable Renderer (IDR): a neural network architecture that simultaneously learns the 3D geometry, appearance and cameras from a set of 2D images.
 IDR able to produce high fidelity 3D surface reconstruction, by disentangling geometry and appearance, learned solely from masked 2D images and rough camera estimates.